 Being on time is critical.
 In a criminal case, being on time shows the prosecutor and judge that you are taking the case seriously and affects their outlook on whether or not you can successfully complete probation.
 Supervised probation will require meeting probation officers that you must be on time for, and unsupervised probation will require a general level of responsibility.
 The judge has to make a snap judgment about you, and showing up late without a damn good excuse undermines my arguments about how responsible you generally are.

 In civil cases, being on time helps keep the process moving smoothly.
-It also aids my credibility when I tell the other side that you are committed to fight.
+It also aids my credibility when I tell the other side that you are committed to fighting.
 If the bad guys believe you are a pushover or uninterested, they will negotiate accordingly.

 Dress How You Want to Be Perceived